Jay-DeeDaniels/JAYDAN25099_PT02502_GroupA_Jay-Dee-Daniels_SDF01/README.md

 ## 🏆 Soft Skills

-- 🤝 Teamwork & Collaboration
+- 🤝 Teamwork & Collaboration with tasks and problems
-- 📢 Communication Skills
+- 📢 Communication Skills with peers and coaches
-- 🎯 Problem-Solving
+- 🎯 Solving coding and life challenges
-- 🚀 Adaptability
+- 🚀 Ability to overcome challenges

 ---